dtrtafh/ioai-hack/README.md

-# 🪨 Petroglyph Segmentation using YOLOv5
+# 🪨 Petroglyph Segmentation using YOLOv5 and OpenCV

 This project focuses on segmenting petroglyphs (ancient rock carvings) using the YOLOv5 object detection model.
 The model is fine-tuned on a custom dataset to detect petroglyph regions in images.